 Back in Arusha with the help from my team in Brisbane and our crew in Arusha my bag was waiting for me.
 Woohoo!
 Surely nothing could stop me now.

 Early the next day, we were on our way to the Machame Gate to enter Mt Kilimanjaro National Park and begin our 7 day trek.
 I felt invincible albeit a little bit achy.
 I was brought back down to Earth… well at least the bottom of the mountain… when the elements descended on us.
-I found the next couple of days particularly challenging with the wind and the rain coming at us from all angles.
+The next couple of days were particularly challenging with the wind and the rain coming at us from all angles.
 Luckily enough, we had amazing crew who went on ahead to set up our camp so I could crawl straight into my tent at the end of the day with a hot tea/coffee/choc/ginger never too far away to warm me up and bring a smile to my face.
 As the weathered cleared we enjoyed some spectacular views of the majestic mountain peak we were yet to summit.
 It was stunning but oh so huge!
 Summit day came and after a bit of snow in the afternoon we started climbing on a perfect dry night.
 We felt so lucky for the clear skies for our slow and steady journey to Stella peak and onwards to the top, Uhuru peak at 5895mtrs.
-As the sun rose over a clear white mountain, we were joyous and triumphant trekkers and made it to the snow covered top.
+We were joyous and triumphant trekkers and made it to the snow covered top .
 That fantastic feeling of accomplishment and gratitude looking out at the white world beneath you is impossible to describe.

 Down, down we came over the next two days.
 Sore and tired but jubilant.
 It was so wonderful to return to Arusha, a hot shower, a cold beverage and hugs of celebration before we began the next part of our adventure.